unicef-polymer/etools-searchable-multiselection-menu/README.md

               selected="{{selectedId}}"></etools-single-selection-menu
 ```

-Change event examples
+Change event examples:
-on-iron-activate - fires only when the selected value is changed manually by selecting a value from the dropdown
+`on-iron-activate` - fires only when the selected value is changed manually by selecting a value from the dropdown
-on-iron-select - fires whenever the selected value is changed from dropdown or from code
+`on-iron-select` - fires whenever the selected value is changed from dropdown or from code
-The event parameter of the method (_singleSelectionChanged) holds info about the item that was selected in: event.detail.item.item
+The event parameter of the method (_singleSelectionChanged) holds info about the item that was selected in: `event.detail.item.item`
 ```html
 <etools-single-selection-menu
     label="Searchable menu"